 The County is aware that other provincial and federal statutes will have a role to play in the future development of the County of Two Hills No. 21.
 The County looks forward to working with all stakeholders in striving to meet the land use planning challenges of the future.

-After the Act, the Municipal Development Plan forms the highest rank on the hierarchy of planning documents within the County of Two Hills No. 21 as shown in Error!
-Not a valid bookmark self-reference.
+After the Act, the Municipal Development Plan forms the highest rank on the hierarchy of planning documents within the County of Two Hills No. 21 as shown in Figure 1.

 1.2 The MDP Review Process